nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `editw WEDDING_INDEX [n/WEDDING_NAME] [d/WEDDING_DATE]`

-* Edits the name and/or date in the wedding at the specified `WEDDING_INDEX`.
+Edits the name and/or date in the wedding at the specified `WEDDING_INDEX`.

 * Assigning/Removing of contacts from a wedding (editing wedding contacts) is to be done using the `assign` and `unassign` commands.

 <box type="warning" seamless>
 **Caution:**
-The edited wedding name provided must not be the name of a pre-existing wedding in PlanPerfect
+The edited wedding name provided must not be the same as the name of an existing wedding.
 </box>

 Examples: